Covariant Symanzik identities: Vector bundles

 It is indeed the case that every Hermitian non-negative operator can be written, although not uniquely, as $r(2\Id-(U+U^{-1}))$ with $r>0$ and $U$ unitary.
 One can for example take any $r$ larger than one quarter of the largest eigenvalue of $H$, and $U=\exp i \arccos (1-\frac{H}{2r})$.

-Let us now consider the continuous time random walk in the graph $\Gc$ which, when it stands at a vertex $x$, jumps from $x$ through the edge $e\in \E$ at rate $P_{x,e}$, and through each of the looping edges $l_{x}$ and $l_{x}^{-1}$ at rate $r_{x}$.
+Let us now consider the continuous time random walk in the graph $\Gc$ which, when it stands at a vertex $x$, jumps from $x$ through the edge $e\in \E$ at rate ${\chi_{e}}/{\lambda_{x}}$, and through each of the looping edges $l_{x}$ and $l_{x}^{-1}$ at rate $r_{x}$.
 It will be convenient to use probabilistic language, and for this, we will denote this random continuous path on $\Gc$ by $\Gamma^{\circ}$.
-Let us emphasise that $\Gamma^{\circ}$ is not exactly a random walk on the graph $\Gc$ in the sense of Section \ref{sec:RW}, because it jumps at rate $1+2r_{x}$ from the vertex $x$, whereas the random walk on a weighted graph normally jumps at rate $1$.
+Let us emphasise that $\Gamma^{\circ}$ is not exactly a random walk on the graph $\Gc$ in the sense of Section \ref{sec:RW}, because it jumps at rate $1+2r_{x}$ from the vertex $x$, whereas the random walk on a weighted graph normally jumps at rate~$1$.
+Incidentally, it is possible, if one so wishes, to take all $r_{x}$ equal to some large enough real number, with the effect that the jump rate of $\Gamma^{\circ}$ becomes constant over the set of vertices.

 The reason for our change of jumping rate in the definition of $\Gamma^{\circ}$ is the following: from $\Gamma^{\circ}$, we can recover the usual random walk, which we will denote by $\Gamma$, in the original graph $\G$, by simply ignoring the jumps across the loop-edges of $\Gc$.
 More formally, there is a shearing map $S:\CP(\Gc)\to \CP(\G)$ which forgets the jumps across the looping edges of $\Ec\setminus \E$, and we are claiming that $S(\Gamma^{\circ})$ and $\Gamma$ have the same distribution.
 We reckon that a formal definition of $\Gamma^{\circ}$ and the map $S$, followed by a formal proof of this claim, would take a lot of space and time, and bring little additional light on the present discussion.